Printmaking Techniques and Terms

 Acrylic Hard Resist

 An acrylic resist that is poured (flow coated) or painted onto a metal plate then drawn through in the traditional manner.
-Specialist hard resists are available and acrylic floor polish is also used.
+Specialist hard resists are available and a recipe has been specially developed by Mark Graver for the Wharepuke Print Studio.

 Acrylic Soft Resist